 In Chinese herbalism, I follow a methodology that sticks as close to the Han and pre-Han dynasty classical texts of Chinese medicine as possible.
 These texts articulated a method for treating human disease that is timeless.
 While the environments we live in have changed quite a bit since 200BCE, the human body continues to manifest reactions in similar ways as it always has – further – the treatment philosophies laid down by the ancient Chinese simply WORK, no matter the time and place.
 I continue to study for hundreds of hours every year, mostly through the Institute of Classics of East Asian Medicine and Classicalchinesemedicine.org.

 While I am winding down the acupuncture portion of my practice to focus on herbs, I still use acu-moxa theory in my treatment.
 I am currently implementing a structure to help patients engage in a robust home practice that includes the stimulation of acupuncture points and channels with plenty of instruction from me.
 I also help people find dietary and movement practices that assist their treatment without making them have to give up everything they love most about life.

 Something a little personal?

 I live in Astoria, in Uniontown, and have since 2016 with my wife, Amanda Barp.
 We came from Portland, where we lived for 10 years, and I've been in Oregon since 1995, when I moved from Idaho.
 I have a daughter who is in her twenties and studying conventional medicine with designs on being a surgeon.
 We hope to figure out some ways to work together in the future!

-But, I also love Philosophy, flora and fauna of the great Pacific Northwest, hiking and walking (you'll see me walking all over town) and all kinds of music.
-I'm a true animal lover and we currently have three cats in our house (one never talks about “owning cats.”)
+I also love Philosophy, history, the flora and fauna of the Pacific Northwest, hiking and walking (you'll see me walking all over town) and all kinds of music.
+I'm a true animal lover and we currently have two cats in our house (one never talks about “owning cats.”)
 If you like, you can see the world through my eyes on my personal Instagram account.

 Education & Training